 Trials are public, and defendants have the right to be present and to consult with an attorney in a timely manner.
 The prosecution prepares a case file, including testimony and other evidence, and provides a copy for the defense.
 Defendants have the right to confront and question prosecution witnesses and to present witnesses and evidence on their own behalf.
 The law provides for the presumption of innocence of accused persons, the independence of judges, the equality of citizens before the law, the right of the accused to counsel (but only for major crimes), and the right to appeal a judicial decision, but these rights were not consistently observed.

-Authorities must inform defendants in detail of the charges, and with free assistance of an interpreter, and must charge or release them within 48 hours, but authorities did not always respect these rights.
-Defendants generally had adequate time but not the facilities, such as access to a lawyer, to prepare a defense.
+Authorities must inform defendants of charges.
+Defendants are entitled to free assistance from an interpreter, if necessary.
+Authorities must charge or release defendants within 48 hours, but they did not consistently observe this requirement.
+Defendants generally had adequate time but lacked resources, such as access to a lawyer, to prepare a defense.
 Most cases never came to trial.
 Officials may not hold defendants for more than four months to a year (depending on the charge) before trial.
 Authorities frequently denied defendants these rights.

 Although the government was responsible for funding legal defense costs in serious criminal cases, it rarely disbursed funds for this purpose.
 The attorney for the defense, if there was one, frequently received no payment.
 Authorities allowed detainees' attorneys access to their clients, but often on condition that prison guards or gendarmes be present.
-The law provides that defendants have the right not to be compelled to testify or confess guilt, but torture in detention centers undermined this protection.
+The law provides that defendants have the right not to be compelled to testify or confess guilt, but torture or other harsh treatment and conditions in detention centers undermined this protection.